 Divorce proceedings are understandably emotional and painful for both parties and their children.
 If you find yourself facing a divorce, it’s important that you understand your legal rights and the divorce process.
 As divorce and family law attorneys, we have more than a decade of experience handling divorce matters in Arizona.
 We will protect your rights and give you the peace of mind you need.
 Call us today and schedule your Divorce consultation.

 Arizona is a “no-fault” divorce state.
 This simply means that the person initiating the divorce does not have to give a reason or prove the other party is at fault.
-However, don’t assume that no-fault divorce is a simple divorce.
+However, don’t assume that a no-fault divorce is a simple divorce.
 There will still be assets and debts to divide, and if you have children you will need to negotiate child custody and child support.
-One way to simplify the process is to hire a divorce lawyer who works with a mediator.
+One way to simplify the process is to hire a divorce lawyer who works with a divorce mediator.
 They can help negotiate a settlement that will save you both time, stress, and money.

 The shortest amount of time a divorce in Arizona can take is 60 days, but some divorces can take years to settle.
 There are different factors that can affect how long your divorce will take.
 If you and your spouse have children together, own substantial assets together, or have a contested divorce, the process can take longer.
 Working with an experienced divorce attorney in Arizona will ensure the divorce process is as quick and efficient as possible.